seba2390/articlesummaries/README.md

 *   **Recent Paper Fetching:** Focuses on papers submitted/updated within the last 24 hours (relative to script run time).
 *   **Total Results Limit:** Set a maximum total number of papers to fetch (`max_total_results`) as a safeguard.
 *   **Daily Scheduling:** Automatically checks for new papers at a configurable time each day using the `schedule` library.
-*   **Keyword Filtering:** Filters papers based on the presence of keywords in the title or abstract.
+*   **Flexible Filtering:** Choose between keyword-based filtering or LLM-based relevance checking using Groq's API.
+*   **Batch Processing:** Option to process papers in batches for improved efficiency with LLM-based checking.
 *   **File Output:** Appends details of relevant papers (ID, Title, Authors, URL, Abstract, Updated Date) to a specified text file.
 *   **Structured Console Output:** Provides clear, formatted logging during execution.
 *   **Modular Design:** Easily extensible with new paper sources, filters, or output handlers using Abstract Base Classes (ABCs).